4 Native Ad Mistakes to Avoid

 What’s a campaign without an enticing visual to draw in visitors?

-I’m sure as an affiliate marketer, you’ve heard the word “spy” once or twice before.
+As an affiliate marketer, I’m sure you’ve heard the word “spy” once or twice.
 Spying is looking at your competitors and seeing what’s working for them.
 Monitoring your competition’s marketing and advertising efforts allows you to optimize your own competitive strategies and improve your business.
 The important note here is to be creative with your content and use the material you’ve spied on only as a source of inspiration.

 In addition to spying, it’s crucial to put yourself in the shoes of your target customer.
 What would resonate with your audience?
-How can you deliver an enticing campaign that will spark their interest and assure them that you have the answer to what they’re seeking?
+How can you deliver an enticing campaign to spark their interest and assure them that you can answer their questions?
 Here’s the chance to get creative.
-Create a split-test to identify the best performing ad, and then optimize.
+Create a split test to identify the best-performing ad, and then optimize it.

 Not Adapting to the Modern Expectations of a Native Ad

-Native advertising matches the form and function of the platform in which the ad is placed- whether that be a video, article, or an editorial.
+Native advertising matches the form and function of the platform in which the ad is placed- whether a video, article or editorial.

-Advertising has exceeded its expectations beyond the classic “Buy Our Product Now!” style.
-With native advertising on the continuous rise, it’s important that affiliates stay up to date and current on the best practices, including visual design, how the story is told, and providing value and experience.
+Advertising exceeded expectations beyond the classic “Buy Our Product Now!” style.
+With native advertising on the continuous rise, it’s important that affiliates stay up-to-date and current on the best practices, including visual design, how the story is told, and providing value and experience.